Transfer Policies

 Accreditation

-Transfer of college level coursework will be considered from colleges and universities recognized and accredited by:
+Transfer of college level coursework will be considered from any institutionally accredited college, technical institute, or university.

 Grade

-Only coursework where a student has earned a “C” (2.0) or higher will transfer.
-Any course where a student earned a “C-” or below will not be considered for transfer.
+Only coursework where a student has earned a “C-” (1.7) or higher will transfer.
+Any course where a student earned a “D” or below will not be considered for transfer.

 Credit Hours